ciur/papermerge/docs/source/developers_guide/design.rst

 Design
 =======

-A brief description of the architecture of Papermerge and why such design decisions were taken.
-Papermerge project has 2 parts:
+A brief description of the architecture of Papermerge.
+Papermerge DMS project has 2 parts:

     * Web Application
-    * Workers
+    * Worker(s)

 Web application is further devided into Frontend and Backend.
-As result there are 3 separate repositories that are part of one whole.

 .. figure:: ../img/design1.png